a6m1n/demo-rag/README.md

 ## Overview

-This repository contains the codebase for a scalable, modular application built using FastAPI, with dependency injection and event-driven architecture principles.
-The project leverages `pydiator` for implementing the mediator pattern, `fastapi-injector` for dependency injection, and `pymilvus` for database interactions.
+This repository contains the codebase for a scalable, modular application built using FastAPI, adhering to Clean Architecture principles.
+The project is structured to enhance maintainability, testability, and scalability by decoupling business logic from external frameworks and infrastructure.
+With dependency injection and event-driven architecture, the application promotes separation of concerns, making it resilient to change and easy to extend.

+Key components of this architecture include:
+- `pydiator` for implementing the mediator pattern, managing requests and commands for streamlined interactions.
+- `fastapi-injector` for dependency injection, enabling modular service configuration and enhancing testability.
+- `pymilvus` or `postgresql` for database interactions, facilitating robust and efficient handling of vector data in AI-driven applications.

 ## Table of Contents